-I am currently a PhD Student in the Integrative Conservation and Forest Resources program at the University of Georgia.
+I am currently a PhD Candidate in the Integrative Conservation and Forest Resources program at the University of Georgia.
 I am a conservation social scientist who focuses on environmental perception and how it influences people’s behaviors, ecotourism, and conservation decision-making.
 My PhD research asks the question, “What is the role of an iconic species in the formation of a person’s sense of place?”
 I am looking at this question from many angles on the Georgia Coast, including resident and tourist interviews, surveys, and participant photography.
 The current iconic species I focus on are the Loggerhead sea turtle and live oak.

 See our collaborative sea turtle painting process below.
-With the residents and visitors to Jekyll Island, I am creating a pair of large scale paintings that include collaged reponses to the question “What does the sea turtle/live oak mean to you?”
+With the residents and visitors to Jekyll Island, I am creating a pair of large scale paintings that include collaged responses to the question “What does the sea turtle/live oak mean to you?”
 The idea conveyed by both the process and the product of these artworks is that the iconic status of a species emerges from collective meanings, both similar and variant.
 These collected and collective meanings and values can help form that iconic image.

 You can learn more about my research here: